SinghShruti8/AWM-Assignment-1/README.md

   - Created CSS and JS files to add a better look to the site
   - created account on Amazon AWS and GoDaddy for the web hosting and the Domain name registration
   - Followed the steps to deploy the app

+Challenges:
+There were many challenges during the deployement face, for instance:
+  - The docker image was not pushing to the docker hub in order to connect to the vm error occured: access denied reason unknown since I was logged in and checked it as well